hawkeyesec/scanner-cli/README.md

 # hawkeye
-Hawkeye is a project scanning tool, designed to be extensible for multiple tools or project types.
-The idea is that the whole thing runs inside a container so you dont need any tools on your host, so you can simply add a step to your pipeline and do automated scanning.
+Hawkeye is a project security, vulnerability and general risk highlighting tool.
+Designed to be entirely extensible by just adding new modules with the correct signature to `lib/modules`, the idea is to build up a suite of components which can be run stand alone, or as part of your continuous integration pipeline.

+Modules implement a handler pattern so they will only run if their given criteria are met, for example the Node Security Project will only run if there is a `package.json` in the target directory.
+This enables hawkeye to be language agnostic, and only run the modules relevant to the given scenario.

+The added bonus is, it runs from docker; so doesn't require anything on your host machine.

 ## Modules
-The following modules are currently implemented
+The following modules are currently implemented:

-### Secret Files (files)
-Scan the file list recursively, looking for patterns as defined in `data/filename.js`.
+ - __Secret Files (files)__: Scan the file list recursively, looking for patterns as defined in `data/filename.js`.
 We're looking for things like `id_rsa`, things that end in `pem`, etc.

-### File Contents (contents)
-Looks for patterns as defined in `data/filecontent.js` within the contents of files, things like 'password: ', and 'BEGIN RSA PRIVATE KEY' will pop up here.
+ - __File Contents (contents)__: Looks for patterns as defined in `data/filecontent.js` within the contents of files, things like 'password: ', and 'BEGIN RSA PRIVATE KEY' will pop up here.

-### Entropy (entropy)
-Scan files for strings with high (Shannon) entropy, which could indicate passwords or secrets stored in the files, for example: 'kwaKM@£rFKAM3(a2klma2d'
+ - __Entropy (entropy)__:  Scan files for strings with high (Shannon) entropy, which could indicate passwords or secrets stored in the files, for example: 'kwaKM@£rFKAM3(a2klma2d'
-__Note:__ This module is disabled by default because it can return a lot of results, to run it please use the `-m entropy` switch.

-### Node Security Project
-Scan the package.json (if present) and check for vulnerabilities on [Node Security Project](https://github.com/nodesecurity/nsp)
+ - __Node Security Project (nsp)__: Scan the package.json (if present) and check for vulnerabilities on [Node Security Project](https://github.com/nodesecurity/nsp)

-### NPM Check Updates
-Wraps the [NPM Check Updates](https://github.com/tjunnone/npm-check-updates) module, to highlight outdated dependencies with increasing severity.
+ - __NPM Check Updates (ncu)__: Wraps the [NPM Check Updates](https://github.com/tjunnone/npm-check-updates) module, to highlight outdated dependencies with increasing severity.

+__Note:__ Entropy is disabled by default because it can return a lot of results, which are mostly misses, to run it please use the `-m entropy` switch.

 ## Running Hawkeye
-Hawkeye will scan any project that is mounted into `/target`, the modules from `hawkeye/lib/modules` are dynamically loaded and implement a `handler()` function, to decide if they should run against `/target`.
-For example, the Node Security Project will only run if `/target/package.json` exists.

-### With docker
-This is the advised method.
-To run the scanner against your existing project, simply type `docker run --rm -v $PWD:/target stono/hawkeye`

-### With node
-If you want to run without docker, just through node - then `npm install -g hawkeye-scanner`, and use `hawkeye scan`.
+To run the scanner against your existing project, simply type `docker run --rm -v $PWD:/target stono/hawkeye`  If you want to run without docker, just through node - then `npm install -g hawkeye-scanner`, and use `hawkeye scan`.

 ### Options
 There are a few options available: